kphero/repository-context-packager/README.md

 -   Extract Git metadata (latest commit, author, branch)
 -   Display full file structure (excluding `.git`)
 -   Output contents of each file
--   Save results to a file or print to terminal
 -   Supports flexible CLI usage

+### Additional features:

+-   Output to File: Output can be written to a file or displayed in terminal
+-   File Exclusion: Automatically exclude files and directories listed in `.gitignore`

 ---